nonggfiii/SE357-Requirement-Engineering/README.md

 - Manage Category: Sellers or administrators can create and manage product categories, organizing products for easy navigation and search.

 - Manage Order: Sellers or administrators can view and manage orders placed by customers, including order status updates, tracking information, and order fulfillment. <br>
+### **Additional information**
-### **Additional information**: The website is designed to be accessed and used online, with compatibility for various web browsers and devices.
+The website is designed to be accessed and used online, with compatibility for various web browsers and devices.

-### **Code of conducting**: Regarding the code of conduct, it should align with ethical and legal guidelines.
+### **Code of conducting**
+Regarding the code of conduct, it should align with ethical and legal guidelines.
 This includes respecting user privacy, protecting personal information, ensuring secure transactions, and complying with applicable laws and regulations related to e-commerce operations.

+### **License**:
-### **License**: No License
+No License